GregGentschev/Lithium-AI/README.md

 ### 🍭 **"Quality in, quality out"**

-- [Deep document understanding](./deepdoc/README.md)-based knowledge extraction from unstructured data with complicated formats.
+- Deep document understanding based knowledge extraction from unstructured data with complicated formats.
 - Finds "needle in a data haystack" of literally unlimited tokens.